Pen Y Fan Walk

 We’ll then jump into the best Pen Y Fan circular walk that remarkably seemed to avoid most of the crowds, whilst still being pretty epic.

-As always, you’ll find some alternative routes to Pen Y Fan, just in case you decide this one isn’t the best for you, as well as some recommended hotels and FAQ’s.
+As always, you’ll find some alternative routes, just in case you decide this one isn’t the best for you, as well as some recommended hotels and FAQ’s.

 How to get there